d-bl/GroundForge/docs/help/Mashups.md

     + [Dynamic layout](#dynamic-layout)
 * [Pair and thread diagrams](#pair-and-thread-diagrams)

-You can mix and match components of the pages or create SVG documents in a JVM or node.js environment.
+This page gives some hints to mix and match components of the web pages to customize them to your own taste and needs.
-The [API] describes the technical details, the subsequent paragraphs introduce some examples.
+A dressed down [page](../API/index.html) reduces the required html and JavaScript to a minimum.

+The readme in the project root describes how to use the library in a JVM environment.

 Convenience Forms